sadighian/crypto-rl/README.md

 # Multiprocessing Crypto Recorder (streaming ticks - full)
-As of September 7th, 2018.
+As of October 10th, 2018.

 ## 1. Purpose
-The purpose of this application is to record full limit order book and trade tick data from **GDAX** and **Bitfinex** into an Arctic Tickstore database (i.e., MongoDB) to perform reinforcement learning research.
+The purpose of this application is to record full limit order book and trade tick data from **Coinbase Pro** and **Bitfinex** into an Arctic Tickstore database (i.e., MongoDB) to perform reinforcement learning research.

 There are multiple branches of this project, each with a different implementation pattern for persisting data:
- - **FULL** branch is intended to be the foundation of a fully automated trading system (i.e., process-thread / consumer-producer design patterns are ideal for a trading system that requires parallel processing) and persists streaming tick data into an **Arctic tick store**
+ - **FULL** branch is intended to be the foundation for a fully automated trading system (i.e., implementation of design patterns that are ideal for a trading system that requires parallel processing) and  persists streaming tick data into an **Arctic Tick Store**
  - **LIGHT WEIGHT** branch is intended to record streaming data more efficiently than the __full__ branch (i.e., all websocket connections are made from a single process __and__ the limit order book is not maintained) and persists streaming tick data into an **Arctic tick store**
  - **ORDER BOOK SNAPSHOT** branch has the same design pattern as the __full__ branch, but instead of recording streaming ticks, snapshots of the limit order book are taken every **N** seconds and persisted into an **Arctic tick store**
+ - **MONGO INTEGRATION** branch is the same implementation as **ORDER BOOK SNAPSHOT**, with the difference being a standard MongoDB is used, rather than Arctic.
+This branch was originally used to benchmark Arctic's performance and might not be up to date with the **FULL** branch.

 ## 2. Scope
 Application is intended to be used to record limit order book data for reinforcement learning modeling.
 Currently, there is no functionality developed to place order and actually trade.

 ## 3. Dependencies
 - abc